-To find the Alameda Fairy Doors
+Maps to the Alameda Fairy Doors

-Follow along on this neighbor-generated google map
+Follow the alphabet path on this neighbor-generated map below.

 [All photos used with permission]